 - Acquire property, apply for assistance or obtain a permission to collect funds.
 In unregistered associations, persons who apply for grants, property owners or persons responsibe for property are association members as private persons.

 Thus, in accordance with the law, the association board in a registered association is responsible for association activities.
-In case of damage compensation, the association as a whole is responsible.
+In case of damage compensation, the association is responsible.
 In other associations, each member of the association is personally responsible for activities.
 If activities of a registered association cause damage, for example, the association will have to compensate for it, whereas in an unregistered association individuals who have caused the damage will compensate for it.

 Registration brings stability and continuity to the association.
 However, small associations can often operate more easily without bureaucracy required by registration, as the changes of authorised signatories or rule amendments must always be reported to PRH and it costs money to make these changes.
 In practice, being unregistered does not necessarily prevent you from getting a bank account.
 Thus registration is not always necessary or practical for small, informal associations.